Back to home

-You can also download and use our Igneous Rock ID Flow Chart for another fun way of identifying your rocks.
-The download link is at the top of the page and details of how to use the chart are next.
+You can download and use our Igneous Rock Identification Flow Chart for another fun way of identifying the rocks in many of your Mini Me Geology kits.
+The link to download and print your free igneous rock identification flow chart is located at the top of this page.

 HOW TO USE OUR IDENTIFICATION FLOW CHART